-The primary efficacy endpoint in both studies was time to progression (TTP).
-In total, 353 patients Elderly No dedicated clinical studies have been conducted to evaluate pharmacokinetics of lenalidomide in the elderly.
-Population pharmacokinetic analyses included patients with ages (exposure in plasma).
+lenalidomide in the elderly.
+Population pharmacokinetic analyses included patients with ages and, in total, 351 patients were evaluated in the MM-010 study; 176 in the len/dex group and 175 ranging from 39 to 85 years old and indicate that age does not influence lenalidomide clearance (exposure in plasma).
 Because elderly patients are more likely to have decreased renal function care should be taken in dose selection and it would be prudent to monitor renal function.

 The pharmacokinetics of lenalidomide was studied in subjects with renal impairment due to nonmalignant conditions.
-In this study, two methods were used to classify renal function: the Pre-planned interim analyses of both studies showed that len/dex was statistically significantly urinary creatinine clearance measured over 24 hours and the creatinine clearance estimated by the total lenalidomide clearance decreases proportionally resulting in an increase in AUC.
-The the group combining subjects with normal renal function and subjects with mild rena impairment.
+In this study, two methods were used to classify renal function: the Pre-planned interim analyses of both studies showed that len/dex was statistically significantly urinary creatinine clearance measured over 24 hours and the creatinine clearance estimated by superior (p < 0.00001) to dexamethasone alone for the primary efficacy endpoint, TTP (median Cockcroft- Gault formula.
+The results indicate that as renal function decreases (< 50 mL/min), the total lenalidomide clearance decreases proportionally resulting in an increase in AUC.
+The arm were also significantly higher than the placebo/dex arm in both studies.
+Results of these AUC was increased by approximately 2.5, 4 and 5-fold in subjects with moderate renal analyses subsequently led to an unblinding in both studies, in order to allow patients in the impairment, severe renal impairment, and end-stage renal disease, respectively, compared to the group combining subjects with normal renal function and subjects with mild renal impairment.
 The half-life of lenalidomide increased from approximately 3.5 hours in subjects function < 50 mL/min.
 However, renal impairment did not alter the oral absorption of